Vinesh Phogat: 2023 protests against Wrestling Federation of India (WFI)

 In January 2023, Phogat along with more than 30 Indian wrestlers that included Sakshi Malik, Bajrang Punia, and Anshu Malik, organised a protest demanding the dissolution of Wrestling Federation of India (WFI) and action against its president Brij Bhushan Sharan Singh, after it was alleged that its coaches had been harassing female players sexually for years.
 The protests were dropped after the Indian Government pledged to form an oversight committee to look into the claims.
 In April 2023, the wrestlers returned to protests, claiming that the Government did not honour its commitments.
 During the protests, Phogat said that she informed the Indian Prime Minister Narendra Modi and Sports Minister Anurag Thakur about the mental harassment, torture and threats to her life after she accused and reported Bhushan.

 After a full month of protest, the Ministry of Youth Affairs and Sports instructed Indian Olympic Association (IOA) in May to suspend WFI and appoint an ad-hoc panel to oversee the functions of Indian wrestling.
 The panel was also instructed to hold elections for the appointment of a new WFI chief within 45 days.
 On 28 May 2023, Phogat, Sakshi, Bajrang and other protesting wrestlers were detained by the Delhi Police when they were marching towards the Indian Parliament to organize a protest for their call of arresting Brij Bhushan.

 In August 2023, the United World Wrestling (UWW) suspended WFI's membership due to its failure in organizing elections for the post of WFI chief.
 This restricted India's ability to field wrestlers under the Indian flag in international wrestling events.
 The elections for WFI chief and 14 other posts were finally organized on 21 December 2023.
-Sanjay Singh, accused to be a close aide of Brij Bhushan Singh, sweeped the elections winning 13 out of 15 posts.
+Sanjay Singh, accused to be a close aide of Brij Bhushan Singh, swept the elections winning 13 out of 15 posts.
 After outrage by Phogat and other protesting wrestlers, on 24 December 2023 the Sports Ministry suspended the newly elected WFI body led by Sanjay Singh citing the disregard for established policies and procedures.
 In March 2024, the IOA suspended ad-hoc committee that was overseeing the operations of WFI, leading to Sanjay Singh assuming full charge of WFI.
 Phogat, Bajrang, and other protesting wrestlers challenged it in court, and the Delhi High Court passed an order in their favor on 16 August 2024 asking IOA to put its ad-hoc committee back in charge of WFI until the Union government recalled its suspension order formally.